 What to compare in hardware?

-One big roll (US style)
+One big roller (US style)

 There are two disadvantages:

-Two rolls per wheel (EU style)
+Two rollers per wheel (EU style)

-Retarder connected to wheel hub
+Retarder connected to the wheel hub

 What to compare in software?

 Modern software must be able to control all dynamometer parameters and switches, including from a remote desktop.
 So you can manage the dynamometer from inside the car using a notebook or smartphone.
 The dynamometer software should allow the mechanical axle synchronization to be switched on and off, set any load, operate fans, exhaust extraction system and even activate the car's roller lock/lift from within the software.
 It simplifies and speeds up the work.

 Today's cars are equipped with OBD ports and share much of the data available there.
 Modern software measures power and torque and additional parameters such as air/fuel ratio (lambda), exhaust temperature, and boost - not only from the sensors supplied with the dynamometer but also from the car's OBD2/CAN port.
 Why create OBD logs with programs like Ross-Tech - let the dynamometer create the logs in the form of a chart synchronized with the measurements.
 Isn't it a great idea?

 The dynamometer software must allow easy comparison of graphs and parameters because a professional tuner needs accurate data and precise results.
 At least two full measurements with all measured parameters must be available for comparison (in our dynamometer - up to 4 measurements).
 The tuner can compare gains and results and find problems and areas where parameters need to be optimized.
 This part of the software is crucial because clear graphs and comparisons of results are fundamental for all tuners of cars and trucks.